jennifer4569/tamagogo/README.md

 # Tamagogo: Care and Collect
 ### by: Jake Zaia & Jennifer Zhang

-To play our game: https://tamagogo.net
+To play our game, go to https://tamagogo.net

 ## Inspiration
 Plant Nanny, an app that encourages you to drink water by having you empathize with a virtual plant.